 As a BDC and a regulated investment company ("RIC") for tax purposes, the Company is dependent on its ability to raise capital through the sale of common stock.
 RICs generally must distribute substantially all of their earnings from dividends, interest and short-term gains to stockholders as dividends in order to achieve pass-through tax treatment, which prevents the Company from using those earnings to support new investments.
-Further, for the same reason BDCs, in order to borrow money or issue preferred stock, must maintain a debt to equity ratio of not more than 1:1 (or, after November 1, 2019, 2:1, if certain conditions are met), which requires the Company to finance its investments with at least as much common equity as debt and preferred stock in the aggregate.
+Further, for the same reason and in order to borrow money or issue preferred stock, BDCs must maintain a debt to equity ratio of not more than 2:1, which requires the Company to finance its investments with at least half as much common equity as debt and preferred stock in the aggregate.
 Therefore, to continue to build the Company's investment portfolio, and thereby support maintenance and growth of the Company's distributions, the Company endeavors to maintain consistent access to capital through the public and private equity markets enabling it to take advantage of investment opportunities as they arise.

-Exceeding the required 1:1 (or, after November 1, 2019, 2:1, if certain conditions are met) debt-to-equity ratio would have severe negative consequences for a BDC, including an inability to pay distributions, possible breaches of debt covenants and failure to qualify for tax treatment as a RIC.
-Although the Company does not currently expect that it will exceed the required 1:1 (or, after November 1, 2019, 2:1, if certain conditions are met) debt-to-equity ratio, the markets the Company operates in and the general economy remain volatile and uncertain.
+Exceeding the required 2:1 debt-to-equity ratio would have severe negative consequences for a BDC, including an inability to pay distributions, possible breaches of debt covenants and failure to qualify for tax treatment as a RIC.
+Although the Company does not currently expect that it will exceed the required 2:1 debt-to-equity ratio, the markets the Company operates in and the general economy remain volatile and uncertain.
 Even though the underlying performance of a particular portfolio company may not indicate impairment or an inability to repay indebtedness in full, the volatility in the debt capital markets may continue to impact the valuations of debt investments negatively and result in further unrealized write-downs of debt investments.
 Any such asset write-downs, as well as unrealized write-downs based on the underlying performance of the Company's portfolio companies, if any, will negatively impact its stockholders' equity and the resulting debt-to-equity ratio.
 Issuing new equity will improve the Company's debt-to-equity ratio.
 In addition to meeting legal requirements applicable to BDCs, having a more favorable debt-to-equity ratio will also generally strengthen the Company's balance sheet and give it more flexibility in its operations.